mrtrkmn/mrtrkmn.github.io/content/posts/rejection.md

 Except for the unexpected, I have seen a discussion on quota and I would like to quote an argument from there, I totally agree on this argument.

-Except for the unexpected, I have seen a discussion on quota and I would like to quote an argument from there, I totally agree on this argument.

 ![MAANG](../../images/interviewing-is-fun.png)